1975–76 Washington Capitals season

 The 1975–76 Washington Capitals season was the Washington Capitals second season in the National Hockey League (NHL).
 They improved by three games over their dreadful previous season, faring worse than the Kansas City Scouts, who went 12–56–12 (while going 1–2–1 against them), although the latter would move to Colorado after the season while the Capitals remained in their location.
-Despite a slightly improved record from the previous season, the Capitals failed to qualify for the playoffs for the second year in a row.
+Despite a slightly improved record from the previous season, the Capitals failed to qualify for the playoffs for the second year in a row for the first time in franchise history.